 site's visitors are clicking is also not available.

-you need to call up stats about your site quickly, Analytics App is perfect.
+We're still very impressed with Analytics App, though.
+If you need to call up stats about your site quickly, Analytics App is perfect.

 Our conclusion: 4/5